RoselAndraje/Binary_/README.md

 ## AI Disclosure

-I used claude to fix my code and correct all the wrongs in my program for it to work.
+I used Claude to fix some missing letters and characters in my code.
+I simply asked it to check my program and correct anything that was missing.